Brandon Crawford Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.79).
+- The Padres have the seventh-ranked team ERA across all MLB pitching staffs (3.82).

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (75 total, 1.1 per game).
+- Padres pitchers combine to give up 78 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- The right-hander last pitched on Thursday against the Cleveland Guardians, when he went 6 2/3 scoreless innings while giving up four hits.
+- His last time out was on Wednesday, May 17 against the Kansas City Royals, when the righty threw two innings, surrendering five earned runs while giving up four hits.

+- In eight games this season, the 33-year-old has a 4.10 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.